Jiangbo-Shi/SSPCL/README.md

 # SSPCL

-## The source code will be published soon.
+## The source code and dataset will be published soon.